 - 1. Management shall appoint a General Foreperson when five (5) or more Journeypersons are directly assigned to work for them.
 General Forepersons have the following responsibilities: supervision of the workers and/or contractors; material requisition planning and scheduling; approves employee payroll and work order time; knowledge or codes and provides electrical, structural, mechanical, etc. expertise.
 The General Foreperson pay shall be reflected in Appendix A. - 2.
 Management shall appoint a Foreperson for work orders and/or projects requiring multiple Journeypersons or the Foreperson has the following responsibilities; supervision of the scope of work; material requisition, and planning and scheduling.
 In the event that mutual agreement on the need for supervisor staffing cannot be reached between the general foreperson and first-line management, the matter may be taken up by the Union with the Director of Facilities Operations or designee.
-Only regular employees (including temporary employees who have attained regular status) are eligible to be assigned Foreperson or Foreperson-responsibilities. - 3.
+Only regular employees (including temporary employees who have attained regular status) are eligible to be assigned Foreperson responsibilities. - 3.
 If a General Foreperson or Foreperson is absent for three (3) or more working days, the District shall appoint a temporary General Foreperson or Foreperson to replace him/her.
 District Management may appoint a temporary General Foreperson or Foreperson for absences of less than three (3) days. - 4.
 The Foreperson or General Foreperson will be compensated for all hours worked at the Foreperson's or General Foreperson's hourly rate of pay as assigned including work during an overtime period and for any paid holidays occurring after the temporary assignment is made.
 Any other hours on a paid leave status occurring during the period of the temporary assignment will be compensated at the individual's regular rate of pay. - 5.
 The temporary Foreperson or General Foreperson will assume the same responsibilities of a regular Foreperson or General Foreperson and will be expected to establish work plans; dispatch individual workers and crews; review and sign timesheets, as appropriate; prepare requisitions and approve invoices; respond to emergencies as required of this position, and maintain good relations with schools and staff.
 A temporary Foreperson will not be assigned when the project or work order is less than required per C: Lead Rates. - 6.
-The parties agree that forepersons shall be paid an additional one year after the ratification of the contract (on or about March 2015) Labor Management will review the effectiveness of the \$2.00\\$3.00 per hour Foreperson structure.
-Prior to the one year review, monthly Labor Management meetings will include a discussion of the implementation.
-If the parties are not satisfied with the model, they will revert to the .75 cents an hour Lead model for the remainder of the contract.
+The parties agree that forepersons shall be paid an additional \$3.00 per hour.